flores/haproxyctl/README.md

 Non-current HAProxy versions
 ------------
-Be aware that HAProxy below current stable (1.4) does not support many of the options of haproxyctl.
+Be aware that HAProxy below version 1.4 does not support many of the options of haproxyctl.